the big world

 At one point there was a glut of carrots, and the Government let it be known that carotene, which is believed to help night vision, was largely responsible for the RAF’s increasing success in shooting down enemy bombers.

-Victory garden made from a bomb crater
+Dig for Victory garden made from a bomb crater

 Conclusion